Botox for Jaw Tension: What Patients Need to Know Before Treatment

 There is also a bone question.

-The 2024 muscle review said that masticatory muscle paralysis changes mechanical stress on bones.
-If you weaken the jaw muscles, you change the forces those muscles place on the facial skeleton.
-That matters because bone health depends on loading. (pubmed.ncbi.nlm.nih.gov)
+The 2024 muscle review noted that paralysis of the masticatory muscles can change mechanical stress on bone (Guignardat et al., 2024).
+If jaw muscles are weakened, the forces placed on the facial skeleton may change.
+That matters because bone health is influenced by loading.

 This does not mean major bone damage happens in every patient.
 The bone evidence is less clear than the muscle evidence.

-A separate 2024 systematic review looking at mandibular bone resorption and density found “no clear pattern” linking Botox injections in the chewing muscles to bone resorption, and most included studies did not show major consistent changes in jawbone measures.
-So at this stage, the bone evidence is mixed and limited. (pubmed.ncbi.nlm.nih.gov)
+A separate 2024 systematic review looking at mandibular bone resorption and density found no clear pattern linking Botox injections in the chewing muscles to bone resorption.
+Most included studies did not show major consistent changes in jawbone measures (Wojtovicz et al., 2024).

-So the fairest summary is that the evidence for muscle change is stronger than the evidence for bone change, but bone loading is still part of the concern. (pubmed.ncbi.nlm.nih.gov)
+So the fairest summary is this.
+The evidence for muscle change is stronger than the evidence for bone change, but bone loading still deserves attention.

 Why I stay cautious